-- Thorough consideration has been given to developing the curriculum in a way that supports pupils' spiritual, moral, social and cultural development.
-For example, pupils will learn about different festivals of a variety of religions throughout the school year, during special weeks and educational visits.
+- Thorough consideration has been given to the provision for pupils' spiritual, moral, social and cultural development.
+For example, pupils will learn about different religious festivals and days of remembrance during special weeks and educational visits.
 Pupils will have opportunities to learn about the differences between people who live in Britain and gain an understanding of the Equality Act 2010. - The proposed school intends for the teaching of fundamental British values to be woven throughout the curriculum.
-It intends to use assemblies and visiting speakers to discuss different topical issues, celebrate world faiths and discuss important world events which are relevant for pupils. - The behaviour policy focuses on ensuring that relationships between pupils and their peers, and between pupils and staff, are built on mutual respect and tolerance.
-The proposed school intends to establish a school council in order to give pupils an opportunity to have a say on how their school and its environment are used. - The standards in this part are likely to be met if the proposed school opens.
+It intends to use assemblies and visiting speakers to discuss different topical issues, celebrate world faiths and discuss important world events that are relevant for pupils. - The behaviour policy focuses on ensuring that relationships between pupils and their peers, and between pupils and staff, are built on mutual respect and tolerance.
+The proposed school intends to establish a school council to give pupils an opportunity to shape the school environment. - The standards in this part are likely to be met if the proposed school opens.